sharkable/sharksound/README.md

 Xcode by default flattens the directory structure of your assets.
-Because of this, if you try to load `"sounds/foo.wav"` on iOS, SharkSound will first try to load the full path, then try to just load `foo.wav"`.
+Because of this, if you try to load `"sounds/foo.wav"` on iOS, SharkSound will first try to load the full path, then try to just load `"foo.wav"`.
 This way you can have a directory structure in Android and not worry about that breaking iOS.

 Memory Management